flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 image="development/platform-integration/ios-app-clip/app-clip-entitlements.png"
 %}

-### 6.2
+**6.2**

-The same associated domains entitlement need to be added to your main app as well.
+The same associated domains entitlement needs to be added to your main app as well.

 Copy the `<app clip target>.entitlements` file from your App Clip group to